-The Australian National University offers a specialist Astronomy and Astrophysics Honours Program.
-The one-year course is designed as a preparation for PhD research in astrophysics and provides the opportunity to develop your research skills, in addition to focussed coursework that provides a solid foundation for further study.
+The ANU Research School of Astronomy and Astrophysics (RSAA) offers a specialist Astronomy and Astrophysics Honours year.
+The one-year program is designed as a preparation for PhD research in astrophysics and provides the opportunity to develop your research skills, in addition to focussed coursework that provides a solid foundation for further study.
 Any student completing the course will be in an excellent position to continue to astrophysical research at any Australian university or overseas.
-An honours degree is also recognised by employers in industry as an indication of your ability to solve problems, work independently, and to conduct research.
+An Honours degree is also recognised by employers in industry as an indication of your ability to solve problems, work independently, and to conduct research.

 Why study astronomy and astrophysics at ANU?

 - Study with internationally-renowned astronomers: ANU astronomers are outstanding achievers: we are proud to have the only Nobel-prize winning Australian astronomer, three researchers that have been awarded the governments prestigious Federation Fellowships, and six of the most highly-cited Australian scientists.

 - Study with one of our academic astronomers making discoveries in many fields: We have nearly 50 academic staff who can offer a wide range of exciting honours projects and courses, from studies of planets to galaxy to cosmology, both for the theoretically- and observationally-inclined students.